 ISPCC’s Parenting Support Line provides a listening service, advice and support to parents, carers, or members of the public who contact the service on any issue in relation to child protection and welfare.
 It can be contacted by emailing [email protected] or between 9am – 1pm Monday – Friday by calling 01 522 4300.

 ISPCC’s Childline Listening Service is always available to any child or young person wishing to speak about any issue on their mind.
-It can be contacted for free and in confidence online at Childline.ie, by calling 1800 66 66 66 or by sending a text to 50101.
+It can be contacted for free and in confidence online at Childline.ie, or by calling 1800 66 66 66.